Opioid epidemic in the United States: Methadone

 Methadone has been used for opioid dependence since 1964, and is the most-studied of the pharmacological treatment options.
 It is a synthetic long-acting opioid, so it can replace multiple heroin uses by being taken once daily.
 It works by binding to the opioid receptors in the brain and spinal cord, activating them, reducing withdrawal symptoms and cravings while suppressing the "high" that other opioids can elicit.
-The decrease in withdrawal symptoms and cravings allow the user to slowly taper off the drug in a controlled manner, decreasing the likelihood of relapse.
+The decrease in withdrawal symptoms and cravings allow the user to slowly taper off the drug in a controlled manner, decreasing the likelihood of relapse, though some jurisdictions allow for indefinite maintenance on a dose at which the patient is comfortable.
 It is not accessible to all addicts.
-It is a regulated substance, and requires that each dose be picked up from a methadone clinic daily.
+It is a regulated substance, and requires that each dose be picked up from a methadone clinic daily, though some jurisdictions allow take home doses.
 This can be inconvenient as some patients are unable to travel to a clinic, or wish to avoid the stigma associated with drug addiction.

+Treatment with methadone maintenance has been generally shown to significantly reduce mortality among opioid addicted populations.
+Its efficacy in reducing opioid use and positive treatment outcomes has been established, and is generally considered to be the "gold standard" of care for opiate addiction.

 Buprenorphine

 Buprenorphine is used similarly to methadone, with some doctors recommending it as the best solution for medication-assisted treatment to help people reduce or quit their use of heroin or other opiates.
 It is claimed to be safer and less regulated than methadone, with month-long prescriptions allowed.
 It is also said to eliminate opiate withdrawal symptoms and cravings in many patients without inducing euphoria.
 Probuphine is an implantable form of buprenorphine lasting six months.
 Rates of buprenorphine use increased between 2003 and 2011, with sales increasing, on average, by 40%.

 Unlike methadone treatment, which must be performed in a highly structured clinic, buprenorphine, according to SAMHSA, can be prescribed or dispensed in physician offices.
 Patients can thereby receive a full year of treatment for a fraction of the cost of detox programs.

 Buprenorphine/naloxone is a combination medication that has been approved by the FDA in 2002 for treatment of opioid dependence.
 It is a combination medication that contains two separate drugs: buprenorphine and naloxone.

 Buprenorphine works as a partial opioid agonist.
 It is given in combination with Naloxone because Naloxone works as an opioid antagonist, meaning it will block the effects of the opioid medication.
 This combination medication can reduce a person's opioid withdrawal symptoms while they are discontinuing opioids after a period of long-term use.

 While buprenorphine/naloxone is indicated for the treatment of opioid use disorder, it does contain an opioid which means a person may be at risk of developing dependence to it as well.